An Introduction to HTTP/2

 Using HTTPS has always been optional.
 But over the last few years, the general attitude of security experts (including us!) have changed, and now it’s advised that all websites should support HTTPS because of nuanced privacy and security risks.

 If you want to take advantage of HTTP/2, using SSL will be mandatory.
-This is because all the major browsers (Chrome, Firefox, Edge, etc) have decided that they will only work
+This is because all the major browsers (Chrome, Firefox, Edge, etc.) have decided that they will only work with sites using SSL.
+Of course, this also means you need to use SSL certificates on your site.

 Browsers don’t show you which version of HTTP you are using – they figure that’s more in-depth than most people want to know.
 All they show is “HTTP” or “HTTPS” – because that distinction lets you know when you are secure (browsers also show a padlock alongside HTTPS to make it more visually distinctive).
 But on the back-end some real magic is happening when you decide to use HTTP/2 – multiplexing, improved HTTP headers, and all that other good stuff is making your site wicked fast.